Deep brain stimulation for movement disorder treatment: Exploring frequency-dependent efficacy in a computational network model: Mathematical modelling of Basal Ganglia Neurons

-The postsynaptic currents, $I_{\text{STST}}$ and $I_{\text{GPST}}$ indicate the internal excitation between the STN neurons and the incoming inhibition from the GPe neurons, respectively.
-In the model, STN neurons are connected through a Watts and Strogatz (WS) small-world topology \cite{Wat98,Bull09,Stam2007}, where neurons nearby are densely connected, additionally a small number of large distance connections exist.
-The small-world network is considered in the synaptic currents defined by the activation variable $s$, which are given by \cite{Lai02,Erm12,Com09}:
+The coupling between the neurons is described by the synaptic current $I_{\text{syn}}$.
+In the model, GPe and GPi neurons are connected through a Watts and Strogatz (WS) small-world topology \cite{Wat98,Bull09,Stam2007,Gaf16,Sant14,Net04,Ber17,Fang17}, where neurons nearby are densely connected, additionally a small number of large distance connections exist.
+Following the experimental findings \cite{Gout18} which suggest sparse connections in the STN area, we chose a modified small world topology with substantially smaller intra-striatal connectivity.
+The detailed description of the network structure is given in sec.\ \ref{sec:Network}.

-where $H(V)$ is the step function, i.e. $H(V)=0$ for $V<0$ and $H(V)=1$ in the opposite case. \\ If the value of the membrane potential is smaller than the threshold, i.e., $V_i<\theta_{0}$, the step function $H$ results to zero: $H(V_i-\theta_{0})=0$.
-Then, the synaptic equation results in: